EmmanuelDemey/eco-index-audit/README.md

 ```

 If the `headless` parameter is set to false, the UI will opened with the Devtools enabled and will automatically stopped running everything after loading the page (using a debugger statement),

+The `globals` object can be used if you need to share some data during the execution of the `beforeScript` and `afterScript` hooks.
+This object will be available as a parameter to these two hooks.

 And then use this task inside your test.
 Inside your test, you can check if the ecoIndex is below a threshold.